 - For spleen & stomach problems - Red yeast rice is even helpful to clear spleen and stomach problems.

 Recommended Red Yeast Rice daily dosage

 No dosage standards have recommended for red yeast rice.
 Still, the suggested adult dosages range from 1.2 to 2.4 grams/day to 0.8 grams per kilogram of body weight per day.
 In Asian countries, the average daily intake of red yeast rice is 14-55 grams.

 Red Yeast Rice available in different forms

-- Cholestin or HypoCol is producing by the fermentation by selected strains of Monascus purpureus, using a proprietary process that produces a maximum concentration of monacolin K (is lovastatin), which believes to be the major cholesterol-reducing component in red yeast rice.
+Cholestin or HypoCol is producing by the fermentation by selected strains of Monascus purpureus, using a proprietary process that produces a maximum concentration of monacolin K (is lovastatin), which is the major cholesterol-reducing component in red yeast rice.

 How do you take Red Yeast Rice?

-Nowadays, red yeast rice is available as supplement, so it is easy and convenient to take it for reducing your cholesterol levels.
+Nowadays, red yeast rice is available as a supplement, so it is easy and convenient to take it for reducing your cholesterol levels.
 However, it is very difficult to choose the best supplier.
-Because, red yeast rice is often sold as an herbal supplement and there are no manufacturing regulation standards in place.
+Because red yeast rice is an herbal supplement and there are no manufacturing regulation standards in place.
 Therefore, you have to do research to find a proper supplier for effective cholesterol reducing without any risk of contamination.